 Recent highlights include a guest performance of works of György Kurtág at the International Summer Courses in Darmstadt, Germany, under the composer's guidance; a recital tour with flutist Claire Chase; solo works by Boulez at the Ojai Festival; and solo and concerto appearances with ICE at Lincoln Center's Mostly Mozart Festival.

-Mr. Greenberg is on the faculty of Hunter College, City University of New York, and the Tanglewood Music Center.
+Mr. Greenberg is on the faculty of Hunter College, City University of New York, The Juilliard School, and the Tanglewood Music Center.
 He has also taught at the State University of New York at Buffalo.
 He is a graduate of Oberlin College, where he earned degrees in music and religion, and he completed his master's and doctoral degrees at Northwestern University, where he studied with Ursula Oppens.
 He lives in Brooklyn, New York.